QuickAPI Documentation

 - INTEGER.

-- The value is a signed integer, stored in 0, 1, 2, 3, 4, 6, or 8 bytes depending on the magnitude of the value.
+- The value is a signed integer, stored in 0, 1, 2, 3, 4, 6, or 8 bytes depending on the size of the value.

 - REAL.